Per Diem Rates

 422 Designation of Official Residences

 The head of agency shall determine which residences at a post shall be considered as official residences for occupancy by principal representatives.
-When a principal representative is expected to be absent from his/her post for a period in excess of 30 consecutive calendar days, the head of agency may, in addition, designate as a temporary official residence the residence of the employee acting for the principal representative.
+When a principal representative is expected to be absent from their post for a period in excess of 30 consecutive calendar days, the head of agency may, in addition, designate as a temporary official residence the residence of the employee acting for the principal representative.

 430 OFFICIAL RESIDENCE EXPENSES DURING ABSENCE OF PRINCIPAL REPRESENTATIVE